Datawrapper99/AgeGroup-based-Death-Monitoring/README.md

 ### Let's start with plotting annual deaths decomposed into Age Groups
 We start by decomposing the total death signal into age groups.
 Look at the ![plot: stacked_by_agegroups_deaths_destatis](https://github.com/[Datawrapper99]/[AgeGroup-based-Death-Monitoring]/blob/[main]//misc/stacked_by_agegroups_deaths_destatis.JPG?raw=true) and try to find your age group.
 Can you see waves in your age group?
-No?,.. then you probably at a younger age.
+No?,.. then you probably belong to a young age group.
 Yes!, then you belong definitly to an older age group.
 And this our first observation.
 Old people cause seasonality in deaths and young people don't.
+Let's re-check this for each year.
+However, the pattern remains the same: Below age 45 age-bands remain mainly flat (non-seasonal age groups) while above 45 age-bands start to form waves (seasonal age groups).